Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Accelerated progress through more frequent processing

-Best Practices for Safe Self-Administered EMDR
+Best Practices for Safe Self-Guided EMDR Exercises

 Preparation Is Essential